Deja Entendu: Lyrics and meaning

-Lacey's lyrics on Deja Entendu were a response to his dissatisfaction with the lyrical content of pop punk bands such as Good Charlotte, which he believed focused too much on how other people wronged them.
+Lacey's lyrics on Deja Entendu explore themes such as psychological pain and youth.
+They were a response to his dissatisfaction with the lyrical content of pop punk bands such as Good Charlotte, which he believed focused too much on how other people wronged them.
 He sought to do something different by writing about how he had negatively impacted others.
 "I've hurt people just as often as I've been hurt.
 I'm trying to be honest about the kind of person I am underneath it all," he confided in an October 2003 interview with Rolling Stone.
 Drummer Brian Lane described the lyrics of Deja Entendu as Lacey "pointing out things about himself and others that he doesn’t think are that great."

+Revolver wrote that Lacey's character writing was "populated by narcissists".
+Lacey said: "I came to the realization that I'm not any better than a lot of the people I'm writing about.
+I'm probably worse, and most of the people I know are also.
+All these bands are singing about this night after night, to all these crying kids who are loving every second of it.
+But I'm seeing these people when they come offstage, and the stuff they're doing to the people they say they care about is appalling!"

 Reflecting on the lyrics in a 2005 interview, Lacey opined that they were mostly written about situations that he knew.
 "Being white and middle-class is a very shallow thing to draw from," he said.
 "You can very easily start whining about things that really aren't relevant to very many people.
 It's important to me that they come out on a very large scale.
 Listening to Springsteen or Morrissey or Bono – they are all very universal lyricists, and they all say things that I wish I could say.
 But I really can't write about anything else.
 Even if I'm writing about an experience in someone else's life, I'm only going to be able to write about it if I'm very close to it.
 I have to have a good perspective on it.
 There wasn't much about anyone else."